mattgray/cv/matt-gray-cv.md

     7digital after working with them closely during my time on the API team.

     - Windows and Linux server administration
+    - Physical, virtual (KVM) and cloud (AWS) infrastructure
     - Automation using Chef and CFEngine
     - Networking (Cisco / Juniper), particularly first-hop redundancy using VRRP
     - Testing / Test driven infrastructure using Test Kitchen
     - Continuous Integration / Delivery
     - Loadbalancing with Nginx and HAProxy
     - Maintaining large scale storage (Dell MD series, GlusterFS)
-    - Managing and improving our logging platform, using Redis, Logstash and Elasticsearch
+    - Managing and improving our logging platform, (Redis, Logstash and Elasticsearch)
     - Managing AWS infrastructure using Cloudformation / Troposphere
+    - A small, agile team, collaborating with each other and the company as a whole.

     *Developer, API Team*, Jun 2012 - May 2014